jadenlohh/geekout-2022/README.md

 -   `27017`: for the local database (mongo)
 -   `8081`: for mongo express (Web interface to view data of the mongo database)
     -   ![](./docs/mongo-express.png)

+### Persistance

+Don't worry, the data is stored in the `/data/mongo` folder and persisted in the local database even after the docker containers are closed/restarted.

 ### SHUT DOWN THE DOCKER CONTAINERS